 Below are general NAC dosage recommendations depending on the symptoms/conditions you are treating:

-- Between 600–1,800 milligrams of NAC daily seems to be effective against many conditions; 600-milligram capsules taken two to three times a day is the recommended dosage to start with.
+- Between 600–1,800 milligrams of a NAC supplement daily seems to be effective against many conditions; 600-milligram capsules taken two to three times a day is the recommended dosage to start with.

 - There’s evidence that 2,000 milligrams is safe for most adults.